How to Ensure that You Get a Fair Personal Injury Settlement?

 - Will I be able to find employment in the same field of work that I was in before, or will I be forced to find a new career?

-Failing to calculate future damages can lead to financial burden and unneeded stress.
+Failing to calculate future damages can lead to financial burdens and unneeded stress.
 Do a favor for your future health and happiness and be very honest about your prospects following the accident.

 4. Present Evidence